CarlesRojas/lime-launcher/README.md

 Whether you're looking for a launcher that's easy to use or one that simply gets out of your way, Lime Launcher is the perfect choice.
 So if you want a minimalistic, hassle-free experience on your Android device that also prioritizes your privacy and is ad-free, give Lime Launcher a try today!

+## Process

+Lime Launcher was developed using Android Studio and available for download through the Google Play Store.

 ## Bullet points

 - Minimal, ad-free launcher